OpenEoX/openeox/schema/README.md

 9. **replacementProduct**: This property contains information about the recommended replacement product, if applicable.
 It is an object with the following required properties:

     - **productId**: Contains the unique product identifier for the replacement product.
 It is a string with a minimum length of 1 character and references the `productId_t` definition.
+    *Note: The exact usage and proper identifying method of this field is currently under discussion in the community (see #22).
+If you have an SBOM that you provide for download at a specific link and that one is stable, the download URL could be used as identifier.*

     - **productName**: Contains the name of the replacement product.
 It is a string with a minimum length of 1 character and references the `productName_t` definition.

     - **productVersion**: Contains the version or release information of the replacement product.
 It is a string with a minimum length of 1 character and references the `productVersion_t` definition.